AP Week in Pictures, Asia

 This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Asia and Pacific.

-The gallery was curated by AP photo editors Shuji Kajiyama in Tokyo and Wally Santana in Bangkok.
+The gallery was curated by AP photo editor Toru Takahashi in Tokyo.

 Follow AP visual journalism: